sergeio/riddle-blog/math.md

 expected more rules.

 Maybe the wording "everybody wants to have a son" biased me, but I am pretty sure that such a country would have more sons than daughters.
-But I am also skeptical of my intuition, since Ellenberg's bread and butter is making you confident you understand something, and then pulling the rug out from under you.
+I am also skeptical of my intuition, since Ellenberg's bread and butter is making you confident you understand something, and then pulling the rug out from under you.
 He's basically a bully, but we all have Stockholm syndrome.